Introduction of Corporate Tax in the UAE

 - CT will not apply on personal income from employment, real estate and other investments, or any other income earned by individuals that does not come from business or other forms of commercial activity, whether licensed or otherwise

-Additional information is expected to be announced in mid-2022 to help businesses get ready and be fully compliant ahead of the implementation on 1 June 2023.
 Should you need any support or advice to ensure you are fully compliant with the introduction of Corporate Tax, the team at Equiom is able to support you.
-Please contact Neil Wilson for more details and to discuss the impact that CT may have on you or your organisation.
+Please contact our team for more details and to discuss the impact that CT may have on you or your organisation.

 This article has been carefully prepared, but it has been written in general terms and should be seen as broad guidance only.
 The article cannot be relied upon to cover specific situations and you should not act, or refrain from acting, upon the information contained therein without obtaining specific professional advice.
 Please contact Equiom to discuss these matters in the context of your particular circumstance.
 Equiom Group, its partners, employees and agents do not accept or assume any liability or duty of care for any loss arising from any action taken or not taken by anyone in reliance on the information in this article or for any decision based on it.
 For information on the regulatory status of our companies, please visit www.equiomgroup.com/regulatory